 Of course, those technological tools are just that — tools.
 When those tools are misused, the resulting visualizations can lack clarity, or worse still, they can be downright deceptive.
 Misleading images can ultimately lead to a loss of faith between clients and the profession, so it’s crucial we get them right.

-As we gear up towards the climax of the 2nd Annual One Rendering Challenge — enter here before December 18th for a shot at $2,500 and pro rendering software — it’s worth checking your image for these rendering faux pas.
+As we welcome entries for the One Rendering Challenge — enter here for a shot at $2,500 and pro rendering software — it’s worth checking your image for these rendering faux pas.
 Take a look at the following seven common mistakes made in architectural visualization, which even the most skilled rendering artist can be guilty of.

 1. Rendering Reflections

 Two of the most difficult materials to accurately replicate in renderings are glass and mirrored surfaces.
 Make mirrored façades too flawless or glass too transparent, and an image can appear misleading when compared to the finished building.

 One such example sparked a huge debate right here on Architizer — a rendering for “Mark’s House,” an installation by small firm Two Islands, appeared markedly different from the completed structure, depending on the time of day and weather conditions.
 Such surfaces will always be a challenge to be represented honestly in visualizations, but with ever more accurate tools in their arsenal architects have fewer excuses for reflecting the material truth.